ElleDavis/TeacherDirectory/README.md

 # TeacherDirectory
-This Directory allows teachers to Create an account, Loginand manage assignments.
+This Directory allows teachers to Create an account, Login and manage assignments.

 ### Tech Stack
-Server:
+Server: Node,Express
-Database:
+Database: MongoDB
-Tools:
+Tools: MongoDB

 ## Names of all ENV Variables
     - MONGODB_URI